Answers to the 2019 Investor IQ Test. by Natalie Pace.

 As you can see, three out of four questions can be answered by being a good customer of the company, and the 3rd question can be answered by completing a Stock Report Card.
 So, the more you know about a company (ingredient #1 of the recipe for Cooking Up Profits), the easier it is to pick the leader.

-In Put Your Money Where Your Heart Is, I used these questions and tools to compare two companies – one that became one of the most successful IPOs of all time (Google) and the other that went bankrupt (General Motors).
-FYI: I identified both of these trends years before they occurred by using the strategies outlined in Put Your Money Where Your Heart Is.
+In Put Your Money Where Your Heart Is, I used these questions and tools to compare two companies.
+The one that everyone questioned, which I gave an A to, went on to become one of the most successful IPOs of all time (Google).
+The Wall Street darling Blue Chip, which I gave a D- to, went on to declare bankruptcy (General Motors).
+FYI: I identified both of these trends years before these major events occurred.
 The book was written in 2006, three years before GM went bankrupt.
+I applauded Google on national television before its IPO, when most pundits pooh-poohed it.
+This is the power of asking the right questions, rather than just listening to the mainstream media.

 16. What were the top performing and the worst months for stocks over the past five years?

-October, February, November, July and March performed best over the 5-year period (in that order).
-August, January and June were negative months.
+November, July, February & May performed best over the 5-year period (in that order), on average.
+December, January and September were negative months.

-17. What was the top performing 4-month period for stocks over the past five years?
+17. What was the top performing 2-month period for stocks over the past twenty years?

-18. What was the worst investment in 2017, NASDAQ, gold, the Dow Jones Industrial Average, bonds or real estate?
+18. What was the worst investment in 2018, NASDAQ, gold, the Dow Jones Industrial Average, bonds, cannabis or real estate?

-2019.
+2019 is a pre-election year.
 Pre-election years are rock stars historically, boasting average annual gains of 15.6% over the last three decades.
-However, since 2000, we live in a new world where pre-election and election years are the worst performers.
+However, over the last decade, the pre-election year has been the worst performer.
 2000, an election year, was the beginning of the Dot Com Recession.
 2008, an election year, ushered in the devastating Great Recession.

 20. How many companies are in the Dow Jones Industrial Average?

 30 companies.
 Many are household brands.
 And many are carrying far more debt than the value of the company.
+Leverage has begun to concern economists.
+If you don’t understand how much debt corporations are holding, it’s time to learn The ABCs of Money that we all should have received in high school.
+General Electric isn’t the only blue chip that is likely to slash its dividend and lose market value.
 Click to access the names of the 30 companies.
 The Dow Jones Industrial Average was launched in 1896.

 21. How many Dow Jones Industrial Average companies were bailed out or went bankrupt in the Great Recession?